Developing breath control

 - Smoothly ramp your blowing pressure from very low to as hard as you can.

-- Notice that when you blow harder, the ocarina's pitch raises until finally, the instrument screeches due to being overblown.
+- Notice that when you blow harder, the ocarina's pitch rises, until finally, the instrument screeches due to being overblown.

 - Blow a long tone on the low D, noticing the pressure difference between C and D.

-Breathing on the ocarina is pretty easy when we are only playing ascending or descending scales, as we only need to change our pressure a little.
-But as we play larger leaps, or play at a higher tempo, we have much less time to change our blowing pressure between notes.
+Breathing on the ocarina is pretty easy when we are only playing ascending or descending scales, as the pressure only needs to change a little.
+But as you play larger leaps or at a higher tempo, we have much less time to change our blowing pressure between notes.

-- See how fast you can switch between your lowest and highest pressure and vice versa.
+- Without your ocarina, rapidly alternate between your lowest and highest pressure, and vice versa.

-- Play a leap between octaves of the same note (like low C to high C), aiming to eliminate pitch errors caused by pressure changing too slowly.
+- Play ascending and descending leaps between octaves of the same note (like low C to high C), aiming to eliminate pitch errors caused by the pressure changing too slowly.

 - Practice rapid exhalation and inhalation, exhaling only a little of your capacity, then inhaling a little again.
-Keep these shallow and even, similar to a dog panting.
-This helps you learn to make rapid changes in blowing pressure, which we need for intonation control over the range.
+Keep these breaths shallow and even, similar to a dog panting.

-Breath control is a skill that will evolve naturally over time, but should you ever find yourself struggling with it, I recommend searching for advice from teachers (video tutorials or in person) of a similar instrument such as flute.
-These instruments have a much more established serious player tradition than the ocarina as of writing.
+Breath control is a skill that will evolve naturally over time.
+Should you ever find yourself struggling with it, I recommend searching for advice from teachers (video tutorials or in person) of a similar instrument, such as the flute.
+As of writing, these instruments have a much more established serious player tradition than the ocarina, and there is a lot of advice available.